 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-All candidates must take the Physics Aptitude Test (PAT), normally at their own school or college on Thursday 2 November 2017.
+All candidates must take the Physics Aptitude Test (PAT) in their own school or college or other approved test centre on Thursday 2 November 2017.
 Candidates must make sure they are available to take the test at this time.
 Separate registration for this test is required and the final deadline for entries is Sunday 15 October 2017.
 It is the responsibility of the candidate to ensure that they are registered for this test.
-See further information about the Physics Aptitude Test and details of how to register.
+We strongly recommend making the arrangements in plenty of time before the deadline.

 Applicants are not required to submit other written work as part of their application.